grassLEE/grassLeeBlog/blog/2023/preparing-with-python/index.md

 """.splitlines()
 ```

-Notice the last line of this first example, which stores the list of project names copied and pasted directly between the quotes, and ends with the ‘.splitlines()’ method.
+Notice the last line of this first example, which stores the list of project names copied and pasted directly between the quotes, ends with the ‘.splitlines()’ method.
 This method will return a list of the lines separated into a string, each broken at the line break.

-However, keep in mind, we can preserve the line breaks by passing in the argument ‘keepends’ and setting the value to True– this will ensure the return statement includes the previous line breaks.
-Although, it is not the only way to separate the information into new lines (more on that later).
+However, keep in mind, we can preserve the line breaks by passing in the argument ‘keepends’ and setting the value to True– this will ensure the returned object includes the previous line breaks.
+Although, this is not the only way to separate the information into new lines (more on that below).

 Moving forward, we’ll save the Project Descriptions in the same way and print the output of our variables to verify the information appears correct.